-You said We did

-CIL & S106 should be spent on ...
+You said We did CIL & S106 should be spent on ...
 Spaces for youth.
-These are important both for community and recreational purposes but also as a place to provide non-formal education spaces, music spaces, business progression spaces and/or facilities that can benefit upskilling and empowerment.
+These are important both for We received some great ideas community and recreational purposes but also as a outlining the themes and potential place to provide non-formal education spaces, music spaces, business progression spaces and/or facilities that can benefit upskilling and empowerment.